Katiyabaaz: Production

 The film's co-director, Fahad Mustafa, originally from Kanpur, researched the subject for six months before he started filming.
-However, they came across Loha Singh, the "katiyabaaz" (electricity thief) around whom the film is based, only after the shooting had already started, and another katiyabaaz had backed out in the last moment.
+However, they came across Loha Singh, the "katiyabaaz" (electricity thief) around whom the film is based, only after the shooting had already started and another katiyabaaz had backed out at the last moment.
 Loha Singh, himself was initially apprehensive about allowing himself be filmed, as he thought it to be a sting operation on his work or the crew to be of the Dabangg film series.
 The rumour about the latter, drew large crowds to filming locations, hampering production.
 The fact that some of the crew were foreigners also created much curiosity.
 Gradually Loha Singh and the locals became comfortable with the film crew.
 The crew shot candid conversations, several individual stories and the crippling effects of electricity crisis in the area on the common man, local industries as well as small business owners.